CodeYourFuture/CYF-PD/content/blocks/teamwork-project-presentation/readme.md

       * Each team will have 5 minutes to present

-      * Everyone in your team should get a chance to speak; some of you may speak longer and some shorter
+      * Everyone in your group should get a chance to speak; some of you may talk longer and some shorter

-      Identify which content/slides will be presented by whom in the team.
+      Identify which content/slides will be delivered by whom in the team.

-      P﻿ractice to present, give each other feedback, review it and practice again:
+      Practice present, give each other feedback, review it and practice again:

-      * i﻿s ﻿the presenters communication clear
+      * is ﻿the presenter's communication clear

-      * i﻿s t﻿he presenters body-language aligned with what t﻿hey are saying
+      * is ﻿the presenter’s body language aligned with what they are saying

-      * can the team keep time to the 5 minutes (this includes the time to get the presentation up and running)
+      * can the team keep time to 5 minutes (this includes the time to get the presentation up and running)
 ---